WeAreIconick/hidden-gems/README.md

 Discover high-quality WordPress plugins that haven't been widely adopted yet.
 Find hidden gems with advanced filtering and search capabilities.

-## 🚀 Quick Start

-**Try it instantly in WordPress Playground:**
-Click the button above to instantly try Hidden Gems in WordPress Playground - no installation required!

 ## ✨ Features

 - **🔍 Hidden Gem Discovery** - Find plugins with good ratings but low adoption